vlang/v/vlib/x/vweb/README.md

 ## Advanced usage

-If you need more controll over the TCP connection with a client, for example when you want to keep the connection open.
+If you need more control over the TCP connection with a client, for example when you want to keep the connection open.
 You can call `ctx.takeover_conn`.

 When this function is called you are free to do anything you want with the TCP